gboehl/econpizza/docs/guide/the_yaml.rst

 1. list all variables, parameters and shocks
 2. provide the nonlinear equations.
 Note that each equation starts with a ``~``.
 3. define the values of the parameters and fixed steady state values in the ``steady_state`` section
-4. optionally provide auxilliary equations that are not directly part of the nonlinear system
+4. optionally provide auxiliary equations that are not directly part of the nonlinear system
 5. optionally provide initial guesses for all other steady state values and parameters

 I will first briefly discuss the YAML of the small scale *representative* agents NK model `from the quickstart tutorial <../tutorial/quickstart.ipynb>`_ and then turn to a more complex HANK model.